glua/gm_f1atgrass/README.md

 Start gmod and run the gm_f1atgrass map.
 You will spawn with the VOXGUN, which can be used to place and remove blocks like you can in minecraft.
 Currently there is no way to select a different block type to place.

 ##Documentation
-Look in the repo's docs directory.
+Check the repo's wiki.
+(Thanks, Zerf!)

 ##Bugs
 Please report bugs and other problems on the repo's issues page.